Jameshangyu/shopping_django/report.md

          python3 -m venv .venv # this creates the virtual environment for you source .venv/bin/activate # this activates the virtual environment pip install --upgrade pip [ this is optional]  # this installs pip, and upgrades it if required.

+We will use Django as our framework for our shopping application; We use next command line to install.

+         pip install django

+We would like to create the site using django admin tool.
+It is admin part for this application

+         django-admin startproject mysite .

+We will modify setting for this site, and we will do it by changing 'mysite/settings.py' to add package

+         import os

+Now go to the end of the file to add a line specifying the root directory for the static files.

+         STATIC_ROOT = os.path.join(BASE_DIR, 'static')